TBD54566975/ftl/console/V1/docs/design-brief.md

 8.  **Local Storage Management:**
     1. **Broadcast Storage Updates:** When we make a storage change this feature sends messages to other **features** indicating the local storage has been updated.
     2. **Receive Storage Updates:** This feature can receive message from other features to update values in local storage.

-## **Feature Synergies:**

-The following list lays out data being sent from one of the number features to another and the expected feedback

-- **1-4:** timescale range update leads to update of system overview displayed modules
-- **1-5:** timescale range range update leads to update of displayed log entries
-- **2-4:** sending module selection(s) leads to update of displayed modules
-- **2-5:** sending log level leads to update of displayed log entries